 Articular cartilage covers the ends of the bones in your knee joint.
 Articular cartilage has a smooth, slippery surface that allows the bones to slide over each other without rubbing.
-However, the cartilage can become damaged, with injuries known as lesions appearing in the surface.
-If a tear goes all the way through the cartilage it is called a grade IV or full-thickness lesion and surgery is usually recommended to repair it.
+Lesions can appear in the surface, damaging the articular cartilage.
+A grade IV, or full-thickness, lesion is a tear that goes all the way through the cartilage.
+Grade IV lesions usually require surgical repair.

 Unlike other parts of the body, cartilage cannot heal itself from injury, because it lacks a nourishing supply of blood vessels.
 A full-thickness lesion, however, may begin to heal from the blood supply inside the bone.
 Your body will form a scar in the area using a special type of cartilage called fibrocartilage.
-It is a dense, tough, fibrous material that helps fill in the lesion, but it lacks the smooth, glassy surface of the articular cartilage that normally covers the surface of the knee joint.
+Fibrocartilage is a dense, tough, fibrous material that helps fill in the lesion.
+However, it lacks the smooth, glassy surface of the articular cartilage that normally covers the surface of the knee joint.

 Your age and lifestyle, the overall condition of your knee, and how bad the lesion actually is are also factors your orthopedic surgeon will take into consideration before recommending knee surgery.

 For more information on this subject, call The Zehr Center for Orthopaedics at 239-596-0100 or visit www.zehrcenter.com.
 The information contained herein is compiled from a variety of sources.
 It may not be complete or timely.
 It does not cover all diseases, physical conditions, ailments, or treatments.
 The information should NOT be used in place of a visit with your healthcare provider, nor should you disregard the advice of your health care provider because of any information you read on this topic.